Should I Be An Honors Fellow?

 People change the world every day though many different academic pursuits, and this GLA Fellowship allows you to chase your own.

-Whether you’re shadowing public health workers in the field or taking preventative measures to protect endangered animals, the experiences that come from being an Honors Fellow on a GLA travel program or virtual internship can lend amazing inspiration to your studies.
+Whether you’re shadowing public health workers in the field or taking preventative measures to protect endangered animals, the experiences that come from being an Honors Fellow on a GLA travel program can lend amazing inspiration to your studies.

 Traveling to a new country or region, experiencing diverse cultures in unique ways, adventuring with peers and helping local communities or social enterprises will give you a fresh perspective that this fellowship can help you cultivate.

-The Honors Fellowship is broken up into four distinct concentration areas.
+The Honors Fellowship is broken up into four distinct concentrations.
 Choose one of the following:

 - Community Development